angular/angular/aio/content/tutorial/toh-pt5.md

 </code-tabs>

 The app still runs and displays heroes.
-## Adding routing
+## Add routing

 Instead of displaying automatically, heroes should display after users click a button.
 In other words, users should be able to navigate to the list of heroes.

 Use the Angular router to enable navigation.